Using the Concrete Migration Tool Addon

 The Migration Tool works by exporting content from the source system into a standardized format (An XML file and a Zip file for files), then importing that content into the target system.
 To use the Migration Tool, you first need to identify the source and target systems you will be working with.

 Content you might export from the source site might include content like pages, blocks, files, and other content, etc. - you can specify what parts of the site to export during the export process.
-The tool will then convert this content into a standardized format (CIF or Concrete Import Format) that can be imported into the target site.
+The tool will then convert this content into a standardized format (CIF or Concrete Interchange Format) that can be imported into the target site.

 You can find the Import tool under System & Settings > Import Tool after installing it.